Home Is Where The Heart Is – It’s Not Just Lincolnshire…

-Whether you use social media or not you must surely be aware by now that there are some fantastic initiatives across the County of Lincolnshire so by touching on just a few here I hope it highlights the hard work that everyone is putting in.
-Writing about this single initiative will hopefully help to highlight the many, many other selfless acts of kindness (too numerous to mention) that are happening here daily.
+Whether you use social media or not you must surely be aware of some fantastic initiatives across Lincolnshire.
+By touching on a few I can highlight the hard work that everyone is putting in.
+Documenting a single initiative will highlight this and countless other selfless acts of kindness.
+Too numerous to mention but they’re all happening daily.

 Being a music lover I follow quite a few local bands, orchestras and choirs so I thought you might like to hear what I’ve found.
 I follow @TheTinPigeons on twitter and this one is from their back catalogue (click on the picture above to hear their song ‘Steel’).
 If you like what you hear why not nip across to their YouTube channel, give them a follow on twitter or Facebook